 “I know of no way of judging the future but by the past.” –Patrick Henry

 The typical White-American is aware of his own particular ancestry, to some extent or another.
-Most people are, consciously or otherwise, animated by such knowledge.
-It thus makes sense to analyze the ancestries of aspirant politicians.
+Most people are, consciously or not, animated by such knowledge.
+It is thus worthwhile to analyze the ancestries of aspirant politicians.

-For this purpose, I profile, below, each of Republican Mitt Romney’s great-grandparents, based on the excellent genealogical research of William Reitwiesner.
+For this purpose, I profile, below, each of Republican Mitt Romney’s great-grandparents, based originally on the excellent genealogical research of William Reitwiesner with many other available sources used to make “profiles of each ancestral line.”
 I previously examined Richard Nixon’s ancestry in a similar way, finding that Nixon was of 100%-Colonial-extraction, which may shed light on his politics.
 (Nixon’s ancestors’ stories are fascinating.
-Here from the earliest Colonial days, pushing the frontier right behind Daniel Boone in the late 1700s; he even had a direct ancestor die at Gettysburg in July 1863.
-How much more ‘Americana’ can it get?)
+Here from the earliest Colonial days, pushing the frontier right behind Daniel Boone in the late 1700s; he even had a direct ancestor die at Gettysburg in July 1863.)

 - Synopsis off Mitt Romney’s Ancestry

-- Most of his ancestral stock consists of early converts to Mormonism from Britain (most from Northwest-England and Scotland) who were impelled to the USA from the 1830s to the 1850s, settling directly in Mormon communities.
+- Most of Mitt Romney’s ancestral stock consists of early converts to Mormonism from Britain (most from Northwest-England and Scotland) who were impelled to the USA from the 1830s to the 1850s, settling directly in Mormon communities.

 - Colonial-Yankees account for 27% of Romney’s ancestral stock.

 - 12.5% (one-eighth) of his ancestral stock comes from Northern-Germany.

 - Many of Romney’s ancestors who were then-living participated in the dramatic 1846-7 Mormon Exodus from Illinois to Utah.